"Actionable Insights to Fuel Your Growth"

 • In February 2025, Germany urged the European Union to relax its strict gas storage targets, citing concerns over high costs.
 The current rules, introduced after the Ukraine war, mandate all EU members to refill storage sites to 90% capacity by November, with interim milestones in February, May, July, and September each year.

-• In April 2025, Ukraine’s state energy company Naftogaz has begun injecting natural gas into its underground storage facilities after reserves hit record lows in April, aiming to rebuild stocks ahead of winter.
+• In April 2025, Ukraine’s state energy company Naftogaz began injecting natural gas into its underground storage facilities after reserves hit record lows in April, aiming to rebuild stocks ahead of winter.

 • In November 2024, Enbridge moved to bring a fourth cavern online at its Tres Palacios natural gas storage facility in Texas.
 The company claims to hold about 622.7 Bcf of net natural gas storage capacity across North America in its integrated assets.